-- Find Hook Service A service used by the framework to filter methods that return bundles. - Event Hook A service used by the framework to filter Bundle Events before they are delivered to their listeners. - Client The bundle that finds bundles or receives events about bundles. - Handler The bundle that registers a hook service.
+- Find Hook A service used by the framework to filter methods that return bundles. - Event Hook A service used by the framework to filter Bundle Events before they are delivered to their listeners. - Collision Hook A service used by the framework to filter colliding bundles during an install or update operation when the org.osgi.framework.bsnversion is set to managed. - Collision Two bundles collide when they have the same version and bundle symbolic name. - Client The bundle that finds bundles or receives events about bundles. - Handler The bundle that registers a hook service. - Target The bundle performing the install or update operation.